#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

-Check the USDA plant hardiness zone map, as planting zones have changed slightly over the years.
-Zones with higher numbers can plant earlier in the year.
-Increase your odds of successful gardening by choosing plants that are meant for your zone.
+Check the USDA planting zone map, as planting zones have shifted slightly through the years.
+Planting zones with higher numbers can plant earlier in the year.
+Choose plants that are meant for your zone and increase your odds of gardening success.

-Can I plant seeds directly in the ground?
+Can I just put seeds in the ground?

-If the soil is pliable and warm, consider planting your flower, fruit, or vegetable seeds directly into your garden.
+If the soil is pliable and warm, consider planting your fruit, flower, or veggie seeds directly into your garden.
 This is called the "direct sow" method.
 The time to plant will be after the threat of frost is gone for the season, as seedlings and sprouts can't weather those conditions.
 You can also start your seeds indoors if you'd like.
 Consult your seed packet for when and how to sow seeds.

 Should I harden off my seedlings before planting them outside?

-Yes, for best results, if you raised plants indoors from seeds, harden them before you transplant them.
-Hardening allows your seedlings to adjust to the great outdoors, making them more resilient against cold snaps.
+Yes, for best results, if you raised plants indoors from seeds in your own plant nursery, harden them before you transplant them.
+Hardening allows your seedlings to adjust to outdoor life and the fluctuating spring weather, making them more resilient against cold snaps.
 It slows their growth until they're strong and ready to take off during a spring warm front.

-What should I check before planting seeds or transplants outside?
+What should I do before planting seeds or transplants outside?

 Should I use peat moss starters or coir starters?

-Seed starters, full of nutrients in pellets or pots, work for new and experienced gardeners.
+Seed starters, full of nutrients in convenient pellets or pots, work for new and experienced gardeners.
 You don't have to use these starters if you're planting in soil, but you may want to.
 Starting seeds in peat pots works best for delicately rooted plants like cucumbers and eggplant, as well as flowers that need acidic soil.
 Some people prefer coir starters instead, as they have a neutral pH.
 Check what type of soil your plants need to help narrow it down, and chat with a garden center associate if you need more info.

 The Home Depot Garden Center at Sun City